 The descent back was steep.
 Rough pavement.
 And windy if not sharp turns.
 It wasn’t fun.
 I couldn’t let the bike roll.
 What I learned after the fact was I should have kept going.
 I could have gone another 3-4 miles where I would have joined Rte 164 coming out of Martinsburg.
 Then It looks like a straight descent back to Saxton.
 In other words, a fun descent.
 Oh well, next time.

 I rode back to Hopewell and explored the trail a little more.
 At Hopewell going north for two miles, the trail is crushed limestone in great shape.
 A road bike is fine although I wouldn’t want to ride 20 miles on this.

 Going south the trail was a road.
 A gravel road that led to a camping area.
 That was harder on the bike.
 I rode a couple of miles then decided I had had enough.
 Wrong bike for this surface.

 The signature landmark on the trail seemed to be the trestle over the Juniata River.
 I had decided the surface wasn’t right to pedal to it.

 The trail head seemed to be on my way back to Somerset where I was headed.
 So I drove to Cypher to bike that section.

 I don’t know if it was good or bad but the trestle was probably no more than a quarter mile away.
 But it was gorgeous.
 Maybe even more gorgeous was the cut in the hillside.
 The trail here was crushed limestone, again.

 It’s a beautiful trail.
 If there wasn’t the section by the recreational area which was a gravel road, I’d have no problem recommending a road bike for the surface.
-But this trail needs the wide tires.
-I may do this on a mountain bike and will not Henrietta Mountain on a road bike.
-Again.
+But this trail needs wide tires.
+I may ride this on a mountain bike.